 Avoid Injury – Recover Quickly – Achieve Ambitious Goals

-Dr. Ronald Lavine has nearly 35 years expertise helping the serious endurance athlete achieve ambitious goals.
+Dr. Lavine has nearly 35 years expertise helping the serious endurance athlete achieve ambitious goals.
 His focus is on improving body awareness, alignment, and movement control, releasing tight connective tissues, and restoring normal joint play – all with the goal of developing an efficient and stress-free running style.

 How Dr. Lavine helps the endurance athlete

 Begin with a thorough evaluation of your running alignment, lower extremity biomechanics, spine posture, and freedom of joint play.
 Your initial visit isn’t complete until Dr. Lavine is sure you understand some specific therapeutic exercises or changes in posture and running mechanics you can institute to address your condition.

 As a long distance runner, I’ve had bad IT Band issues over the past several years and Ron has helped me work through and past that injury.
 I’m back to my normal training routine and see Ron monthly to help with alignment.
 He also provides great exercises for me to do on my own that focus on strength and stretching.
 Allison P.

 Then, continue with an ongoing treatment plan – a potent combination of corrective exercises, release of connective tissue restrictions, and, as needed, mobilization of the joints.
 Custom foot orthotics are also provided in select situations.

 Ask about special pricing for runners when you book your appointment.

 Why 20-30% of entrants to the NYC Marathon don’t even show up at the starting line